 U.S. House of Representatives Floor Procedures Manual

 The U.S. House of Representatives Floor Procedures Manual is an easy-to-understand guide to debate on the Floor of the House of Representatives.
 It explains issues like the House’s daily schedule, how bills come to the Floor, how to offer an amendment, and how to obtain time to speak.
 Staff from the House Rules Committee update it at the beginning of each Congress.
 Small enough to fit into a pocket, Members and staff can easily carry it with them to the Chamber and refer to it during debate.
 The Congressional Institute provides free copies to Members of Congress and staff.
-Members and staff may request a copy by sending an email from their official email account to email@example.com.
+Members and staff may request a copy by visiting our Floor Procedures Manual request page.